 Below are some things you will want to consider about your why you’re interested in opening a child care business.
 Do any of the considerations below factor into your choice?
 Which type of child care business makes the most sense for your situation?

-- You have a passion for helping young children and their parents.
+- Your passion is for helping young children and their parents.

 - You enjoy being with young children and have the patience necessary to care for them for many hours each day.

-- You enjoy the independence and responsibility of being your own boss.
+- The independence and responsibility of being your own boss is something that you enjoy.

 - You have the time, knowledge, skills and motivation to make a small business succeed.

-- You have met the necessary education and training requirements for child care providers in your state, or
+- You’ve met the necessary education and training requirements for child care providers in your state, or

 - You have the time to learn the skills you need or you are willing to hire people to provide the skills you lack.
 Learn more about the child care regulations in your state.

-- You are comfortable with the financial risk involved until your business gets established.
+- You’re comfortable with the financial risk involved until your business gets established.

 - The income from a child care business can help support your family.